iterait/emloop/docs/tutorial.rst

 Iteration over the whole dataset is called an *epoch*.
 We train our machine learning models by iterating through the training stream for a single or multiple epochs.
-The test stream is used only for the model performance estimation.
+The test stream is used only to estimate the performance of the model.

-Note that by this design, the training and testing streams do not overlap, hence we might use the training stream for training and the testing stream for the independent estimation of the model performance.
+Note that in this design, the training and testing streams do not overlap, hence we might use the training stream for training and the testing stream for the unbiased estimation of the model performance.

 Model